xy2z/PineDocs/readme.md

 ## Setup
 ### Requirements
 - PHP 7.0 or above
-- Apache or alike
+- Web server (Nginx/Apache/etc)

 ### Setup guide
 1. [Download the latest release](https://github.com/xy2z/xyDocs/releases) or `git clone`.
 1. Edit the `config.yaml` file
-1. Setup web server: Apache/Nginx/etc - or use `php -S localhost:89` for testing.
+1. Setup the web server (link to examples) - or use `php -S localhost:89` for testing.

+## Features
+- Cross-platform (currently tested on Ubuntu and Windows)
+- Supports unlimited folders (and files of course)
+- Supports Markdown and HTML files
+- Supports images and GIFs
+- Supports audio and video files
+- Support text files (regardless of the extension)
+- Syntax highlighting for over 169 languages with over 77 themes
+- Multiple responsive themes.
+You can easily create your own theme in CSS
+- A simple YAML config file to change the settings

 ## Configuration